4d/docs/docs/REST/authUsers.md

 When a web user session is opened, you can handle it through the `Session` object and the [Session API](API/SessionClass.md).
 Subsequent REST requests reuse the same session cookie.

-> - On 4D Server, opening a REST session might require that a free 4D client licence is available, depending on the [user login mode](#user-login-modes).<br/>
+> - On 4D Server, opening a REST session might require that a free 4D client license is available, depending on the [user login mode](#user-login-modes).<br/>
 > - On 4D single-user, you can open up to three REST sessions for testing purposes.

 ## User login modes

 The user login mode allows you to control how REST requests acquire 4D Client licenses.
 You can choose between two user login modes: "default", or "force login".

 You set the user login mode through the `forceLogin` property in the [`roles.json` file](../ORDA/privileges.md#rolesjson-file):